ROYAL QUEENS/ TEXTILES

 to communicate and reinforce cultural narratives.

-Pine Burr Quilt Pattern, variation has a three-dimensional look, this quilt pattern is unique to
+Pine Burr Quilt Pattern variation has a three-dimensional look.
+This quilt pattern is unique to

 Alabama.
 The collection starts in the

-stitched quilts designed by these women, and provided markers for leading
+late 1800s and early 1900s, with hand-stitched quilts designed by these women, and provided markers for leading

 blacks from the south to the north.

-Nine Patch Block- Nine-patch quilts children often learned to sew by making
+Nine-Patch Block- Nine-patch quilts, children often learned to sew by making

 Nine-Patch blocks with hundreds of cousins.
 And, as with families, cousins